smaybius/ArrayV/README.md

 ![GitHub Workflow Status (branch)](https://img.shields.io/github/workflow/status/Gaming32/ArrayV/maven/main)
 ![GitHub Workflow Status (branch)](https://img.shields.io/github/workflow/status/Gaming32/ArrayV/checkstyle/main?label=checkstyle)

-Over 200 sorting algorithms animated with 15 unique graphic designs
+Over 200 sorting algorithms animated with 15 unique display methods.
+The audio is done via an option of highlights (plays a MIDI note based on the value being highlighted) or directly using the working array as an arbitrary audio waveform on the fly while being sorted.
+To protect your ears from harsh frequencies, the "softer sounds" mode applies a low-pass filter to the array waveform and decreases the highlights volume the higher the played note is.

 [Join the Discord server!](https://discord.gg/thestudio)